 Notes

-- Oil or butter a baking pan first; you can also use a silicone baking mat or oiled parchment paper
+- Oil or butter a baking pan (you can also use a silicone baking mat or oiled parchment paper) and microwave-safe mixing bowl first

 - This recipe was made in a 1600 watt microwave- using the HIGH setting.